JamesRivers/learning_docker/README.md

  - ⚠️  = Warning you need to know!
  - 🗒 = Additional notes
  - 🌱 = Version specific
- - 🧠 = Did you know
+ - 🧠 = Did you know?
  - 🕸 = Links to web pages
  - 🎯 = The Learning target for this topic
  - 🧪 = Set of evaluation items to show the target was reached